wp-plugins/enhanced-tooltipglossary/readme.txt

 * Gratitude Message - Does not include Gratitude message in the footer.
 * Singular and Plural - Support different variations of a noun - user need to specify each
 * Glossary term supports more post options
+* Related Glossary terms - Related Terms to specific term are displayed based on setting
+* Localization - All labels are external in setting and can be localized easily
+* Custom Characters - Support for custom characters in alphabetical index

 [Visit Pro Version Page](http://www.cminds.com/downloads/cm-enhanced-tooltip-glossary-premium-version/)